-These codes have an Instructional note in the Tabular List about assigning external cause codes.
+These codes are located outside Chapter 19 and have an Instructional note in the Tabular List about assigning external cause codes.
 For example, this includes:

 - Block B15-B19 Viral hepatitis

 - Code D89.3 Immune reconstitution syndrome

 - Category D89.8 Other specified disorders involving the immune mechanism, not elsewhere classified.